AndreasPott/ytk/readme.md

 # About
 YTK is a collection of functions and widgets for the php web framework Yii (version 1.11).
-The toolkit is designed to to be used along with the bootstrap extension for Yii.
+The toolkit is designed to be used along with the bootstrap extension for Yii.

-# Install
+# Install (manually)
 Copy this project to the extensions folder of the yii projects under `protected\extensions\ytk`

 # Install using composer
 ytk can be installed using composer from packagist as `"require": "aspott/ytk"`